 How does it work?

-1. Select the energy source that we want to analyze.
+1. Select the energy source that you want to analyse.

-2. Select the devices or groups that we want to analyze.
+2. Select the devices or groups that you want to analyse.

-3. Select the dates you want to visualize.
+3. Select the dates you want to visualise.

 4. Choose the data frequency.

 5. Click update.